How Keto Helped Us Lose Weight & Increase Our Energy Levels

 My best advice for anyone starting the keto diet:

-Take supplements like Magnesium, Potassium, Vit D, Astaxanthin, probiotics and in my case Digestive Enzymes because I had my Gallbladder removed.
+- Take supplements like Magnesium, Potassium, Vit D, Astaxanthin, probiotics and in my case Digestive Enzymes because I had my Gallbladder removed.
 You can also consider supplementing with ketones to help maintain your energy while your body learns to burn fat for fuel.

 Of course, the most important step is to throw away all the rubbish in your kitchen and buy good coconut and olive oils, ghee, and Stevia!